mobile2you/lkr_gem/README.md

-gem build lkr_gem.gemspec
+gem build m2y_lkr.gemspec
-gem install lkr_gem-0.0.1.gem
+gem install m2y_lkr-0.0.1.gem

 # M2yLkr

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/lkr_gem`.
+Put your Ruby code in the file `lib/m2y_lkr`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem